haowei772/Employee-departure-prediction/README.md

  *Group C* consists of employees with high ‘last_evaluation’, medium ‘number_project’ (4 to 5 projects), and high ‘satisfaction_level’.
 These are highly performing and satisfied employees, but they leave the company for unidentified reasons.There is relatively little that the company can do to retain them.

 ## Phase II: Migrate the random forest model to Databricks Spark platform.
+(Project has been done, and the summary is to be finished)